kgrandis/nose-exclude/README.rst

 Bugs
 ====
-Please report all bugs (and patches) to http://bitbucket.org/kgrandis/nose-exclude/
+Please report all bugs (and patches) to https://github.com/kgrandis/nose-exclude/

+NOTE: The previous bitbucket repository is no longer actively maintained.